Canada’s Disposable Workforce

 Addressing Abuses Against Migrant Workers

 The federal government recently announced changes to the Temporary Foreign Worker Program (TFWP) as part of an effort to limit the number of temporary residents entering the country.
 This change has been motivated by a belief that the influx of migrants ought to be controlled – often making false linkages between the housing crisis and a rise in immigration.
-These proposed changes are reactionary measures that neither address the rampant abuse of migrants in the Temporary Foreign Work Program (TFWP), nor provide relief for the housing crisis.
+These proposed changes are reactionary measures that neither address the rampant abuse of migrants in the TFWP, nor provide relief for the housing crisis.
 While a reduction on the reliance of temporary forms of labour is a welcome development, any changes to the TFWP must first and foremost act on calls from migrant workers and activists to address the exploitative conditions of the program.

 In this policy brief, Asvini Uthayakumaran delves into the oppressive labour conditions experienced by predominantly racialized temporary foreign workers (TFWs).
 These conditions are the result of two central features of the TFWP: (1) the denial of permanent immigration status and (2) the use of employer-tied/closed work permits.
 Both of these features work in tandem to deny migrant workers basic rights and keep them in the margins of Canadian society.
 In order for Canada to address the abuses against migrant workers and uphold its human rights obligations we recommend the federal government: